 Having been able to recently play both versions of the game, the changes include a name change for the protagonist and Tessy being cast as a model rather than a drag queen (see below).
 Moreover the couples at the Red Herring Café swap partners in the “straightened” version.
 Also, some of the clues and answers change.

-Moving this Summer CM found the original diskettes , and with the help of Andrew Borman and the Strong Museum of Play in Rochester New York, she and Adrienne Shaw were able to get the game in a playable format (Andrew has written about the process here).
+Moving this Summer CM found the original diskettes , and with the help of Andrew Borman and the Strong Museum of Play in Rochester New York, Ralph, and Adrienne Shaw were able to get the game in a playable format.
 Jason Scott at the Internet Archive then got it online, where you can play Caper in the Castro or Murder on Main Street.
 You can also watch a play through of the game here.

-CM Ralph is now retired from a 42 year career in manufacturing and can now spend all of her time working on her art which you can learn more about and follow here.
+CM Ralph is now retired from a 42 year career in manufacturing and now works full time as a multimedia artist which you can learn more about and follow here.
+Also, they identify a non-binary transgender person and have never worked as game designer (something that has been misrepresented in various news stories about the game).

 LGBTQ References in this game: